Skip to main content

 Writing for PS since 2012

-Zaki Laïdi, a professor at Sciences Po, is Senior Adviser to the High Representative of the European Union for Foreign Affairs and Security Policy.
+Zaki Laïdi, a professor at Sciences Po, is a former special adviser to the High Representative of the European Union for Foreign Policy and Security.

 6. Justin Yifu Lin